 With all the problems reported in the classic car world, it is easy to over-look the benefits of alcohol (ethanol) fuel, as researched by Ricardo back in the 1920s.
 The biggest positive property is its very high latent heat of evaporation - about 3 times as high as for petrol.
 That means it cools the incoming charge into the engine and thus improves the volumetric effiency.
 That raises the power and efficiency overall.
+This is overlooked by articles claiming reduced power because of the lower calorific value.
 The temperatures of the whole 4 stroke cycle are lower compared to petrol.
 Its cooling effect can be enough to prevent all of it vapourising during induction, and so some pre-heating in the inlet system can help.
 That might sound contradictary, but that's how it works!

 Since alcohol brings along some of its own oxygen, the air/fuel ratio differs, and the additional fuel adds to the charge-cooling effect.
 With some ethanol added to modern petrol, it is usually recommended to make the mixture a little bit richer, otherwise the weaker combustion will be slower.

 Alcohol's boiling point of 78 deg.
 C is towards the low end of the boiling point range of the components of petrol, and closely related is its fairly high volatility.
 High volatility is a bonus for carbs that feed a lot of cylinders, but less useful for the AC and similar set-ups.
 It might add to vapour-lock troubles in hot weather, but the AC is not prone to this issue.

 You might need to change some of the components in the carbs and fuel pump to make them compatible with added ethanol in petrol.
 Cork seals in the carb jets might be a problem, and also the pump diaphram and the flexible hoses.